Linaro/step/samples/shell/README.rst

 Building and Running
 ********************

-To run this example on the **Cortex M3 emulator**, run the following commands which will compile the application, run it on the emulator, and output the result to the console:
+To run this example on the **mps2_an521 (Cortex M33) emulator**, run the following commands which will compile the application, run it on the emulator, and output the result to the console:

 .. code-block:: console

     $ cd samples/shell
     $ mkdir b && cd b
-    $ cmake -GNinja -DBOARD=qemu_cortex_m3 ..
+    $ cmake -GNinja -DBOARD=mps2_an521 ..
     $ ninja
     $ ninja run